See answer

 After being diagnosed with lupus, it’s common to scour the list of lupus symptoms to anticipate what you might expect from this autoimmune disorder.
 But one symptom you may not have heard about is tailbone pain — even though some MyLupusTeam members say it affects them frequently.

-Managing chronic pain in the tailbone, also known as coccydynia, requires lifestyle changes and possibly medical attention.
-Before you can find the best pain relief plan, you’ll need to discover what is causing your symptoms in the first place.
+Managing chronic pain in the tailbone (coccyx), also known as coccydynia, requires lifestyle changes and possibly medical attention.
+Before you can find the best pain relief plan, you’ll need to discover what’s causing your symptoms in the first place.

 Several factors can cause a person to develop coccydynia.
-If you’re experiencing in your tailbone area, a careful examination will likely be necessary to figure out the specific causes.
+If you’re experiencing pain in your tailbone area, a careful examination will likely be necessary to figure out the specific cause.

 Symptoms of Tailbone Pain